lostintangent/gistpad/README.md

 Note that temporary gists don't appear in the main `Gists` explorer tree, and therefore, to manage files within a temporary gist, you need to use the `Active Gist` tree on the `GistPad` tab.

+### Gist Links

+If you'd like to add a link in your gist/readme, which references a file and/or line/column within a file in the gist, simply add a hyperlink, whose `href` value uses the `gist:` scheme (kind of like a `mailto:`), and specifies the file name you'd like to open (e.g. `gist:index.html`).
+Optionally, you can specify a line and column number as well (e.g. `gist:index.html@23:5`), which allows you to highlight a specific line/span of code when the end-user clicks on it.

 ### Template Galleries

 When you create a new playground, you'll see a list of templates, which let you create playgrounds using a pre-defined set of files and external libraries (e.g. React.js, Vue).
 This makes it really easy to get started quickly, and reduce repetitive tasks/boilerplate.
 By default, GistPad includes a standard set of templates, which come from two built-in galleries: `web:languages` and `web:libraries`.
 If you don't intend to use one or both of these, you can disable them by clicking the gear icon when running the `New Playground` (or `New Secret Playground`) command, and de-selecting the galleries you don't want.
 Additionally, you can modify the `GistPad > Playgrounds: Template Galleries` setting.